copenhas/dotfiles/README.markdown

 ----

 Not a lot here just some stuff to load a couple of bash completion files and add macports to the path.

+Trying to use a .bash/ directory (similar to .vim) to put any bash "plugins" and a line in the profile to load `*.bash` from $HOME/.bash/